-Once you’ve created a chatbot, you can publish it so that it’s available to selected people or groups, or to everyone in your domain.
-This lets users start a direct message with the bot or add it to a Room, by choosing it from the proposed recipient list as shown below.
+Once you’ve created a chatbot, you can publish it so that it’s available to select people or groups, everyone in your domain, or any Google Chat user.
+Users can start a direct message with the bot or add it to a space by choosing it from the proposed recipient list as shown below.

 Users can also narrow the proposed recipient list by @mentioning the bot by name.
-For example, if you publish a bot called “schedulerbot”, then when users in your domain type “@sch” then Hangouts chat will propose your bot as one of the autocomplete options.
+For example, if you publish a bot called “schedulerbot” and a user in your domain types “@sch”, then Google Chat will propose your bot as one of the autocomplete options.

-You need to set up a project for your bot in the Google API Console with the Hangouts Chat API enabled:
+Set up a project for your bot in the Google API Console and enable the Google Chat API.

 - Use the button below to create a new project (or select an existing one) and